TeachBooks/Sphinx-Sticky-Margin/README.md

 `sphinx-sticky-margin` is a Sphinx extension that adds a sticky margin copy for figures marked with the `:sticky-margin:` option.

 When the original figure scrolls above the header, a duplicate appears in the right margin (on wide screens).
 When the original figure comes back into view, the margin copy is hidden.
-This only works for one figure with the `:sticky-margin:` option per page and there are not other items in the margin (including no local toc)
+This only works for one figure with the `:sticky-margin:` option per page and there is no local toc in the right margin, so no local section titles should be used.

 **Installation**